Your web browser is outdated and may be insecure

 Exhibition Launch Event

-Watch out launch event for this exhibition with speakers including:
+Watch the launch event for this exhibition with speakers including:

-• Sue Ward, former Group Deputy Chief Nurse and part of the group of volunteers who curated this RCN Library and Archives’ History of Children and Young People’s nursing exhibition
+• Sue Ward, former Group Deputy Chief Nurse and part of the group of volunteers who curated this exhibition

-• Brenda Kirk, Highly Commended Finalist for the Children's Nursing & Midwifery Award at last year’s RCN Scotland Nurse of the Year Awards who explores how community children’s nursing care for children with a disability enables improvements in health outcomes.
+• Brenda Kirk, Highly Commended Finalist for the Children's Nursing & Midwifery Award at our RCN Scotland Nurse of the Year Awards who explores how community children’s nursing care for children with a disability enables improvements in health outcomes.

 Celebrating Children and Young People's Nursing

-Watch our second event of this exhibition series which celebrates the incredible work of Scotland’s nursing staff working with children, young people and new parents.
+Watch our second event of this exhibition series which celebrated the incredible work of Scotland’s nursing staff working with children, young people and new parents.

-Hear from three of the finalists from our recent RCN Scotland Nurse of the Year Awards 2024, as they provide an insight into the work that led to their nomination and recognition.
+Hear from three of the finalists from our 2024 RCN Scotland Nurse of the Year Awards, as they provide an insight into the work that led to their nomination and recognition.

 In Conversation with Nursing Pioneers: What can we do to stem nursing's recruitment and retention crisis?